tessy1234/data_science/statistics/readme.md

 Result:
 -------
-&ensp; Observational study, in which researchers observe participants.
+  * Observational study, in which researchers observe participants.
 In this case the number of hot wings eaten and beer consumed by patrons of a bar.

 A)
 The claim that men eat more hot wings than women is a real effect.